VinaCapital Vietnam Opportunity Fund : Transaction in Own Shares | MarketScreener

 Transaction in Own Shares

-- 270,000 ordinary shares of USD0.01 each in the capital of the Company designated as US Dollar shares (“US Dollar Shares”) at a price of GBP3.2100 per share.
+- 300,000 ordinary shares of USD0.01 each in the capital of the Company designated as US Dollar shares (“US Dollar Shares”) at a price of GBP3.2300 per share.

 These shares will be held as treasury shares.